GDCh top issues

 Rethinking Chemistry

 In 2022, the GDCh Board decided to make Rethinking Chemistry the GDCh motto.
-Rethinking Chemistry should provide space for new thoughts and ideas on all subject areas to which chemistry can and must make valuable contributions.
-We have set up our own pages for this complex of topics.
+Rethinking Chemistry is intended to provide space for new thoughts and ideas on all subject areas to which chemistry can and must make valuable contributions.
+We have set up separate pages for this topic.

 Methane in the atmosphere (February 2023)

 In autumn 2022, explosions caused leaks in the two Baltic Sea pipelines Nord Stream 1 and Nord Stream 2.
-This act of sabotage suddenly drew public attention to a gas that had been somewhat forgotten in the discussion about the anthropogenic greenhouse effect and the role of carbon dioxide : Methane as a component of the atmosphere and climate-impacting trace gas.
-Article by Peter Wiesen and Niklas Illmann in the Nachrichten aus der Chemie.
-To the contribution ( free access) in the GDCh app ).
+This act of sabotage suddenly brought a gas into the public eye that had been somewhat forgotten in the discussion about the anthropogenic greenhouse effect and the role of carbon dioxide : Methane as a component of the atmosphere and a trace gas that has an impact on the climate.
+Contribution by Peter Wiesen and Niklas Illmann in the Nachrichten aus der Chemie.
+To the article ( free access) in the GDCh app.

 How much hydrogen can the atmosphere tolerate?
 (November 2022)

-Hydrogen reacts with hydroxyl radicals, affecting the lifetime of methane in the atmosphere.
+Hydrogen reacts with hydroxyl radicals and thus influences the lifespan of methane in the atmosphere.
 This effect is currently negligible due to the small amounts of hydrogen in the atmosphere.
-However, if hydrogen is used as an energy carrier in the future, this could change.
-Article by Reinhard Zellner in the Nachrichten aus der Chemie.
-To the contribution (free access) in the GDCh app.
+However, if hydrogen is used as an energy source in the future, this could change.
+Contribution by Reinhard Zellner in the Nachrichten aus der Chemie.
+To the article (free access) in the GDCh app.

 Parliamentary evening in Berlin (October 2022)

-On October 19, 2022, the companies (GDCh as well as DPG, DVGeo, DMV and VBIO) that are part of the "Wissenschaft combines" alliance invited to a joint parliamentary evening in Berlin.
-A total of 33 members of parliament and representatives of members of parliament informed themselves about the expertise available in mathematics and natural sciences and about current solutions to the current challenges.
-The focus was on individual discussions at thematic tables in the areas of "Materials and Raw Materials", "Energy Storage and Distribution", "Energy Generation", "Climate Modeling", "Greenhouse Gas Reduction" and "Resilience and Sustainability".
+On October 19, 2022, the societies in the “Science Connects” alliance (GDCh as well as DPG, DVGeo, DMV and VBIO) invited people to a joint parliamentary evening in Berlin.
+A total of 33 MPs and speakers from MPs found out about the expertise available in mathematics and natural sciences and about current approaches to solving the current challenges.
+The focus was on individual discussions at thematic tables in the areas of “Materials and Raw Materials”, “Energy Storage and Distribution”, “Energy Generation”, “Climate Modeling”, “Greenhouse Gas Reduction” and “Resilience and Sustainability”.

 Climate change: Reasons, requirements, and realities (March 2022)

-Contribution by Henning Hopf, Alain Krief, Stephen A. Matlin and Goverdhan Mehta in The Nachrichten aus der Chemie.
-To the contribution in the GDCh app
+Contribution by Henning Hopf, Alain Krief, Stephen A. Matlin and Goverdhan Mehta in the Nachrichten aus der Chemie.
+To the article in the GDCh app

-Scientific societies on climate change: "Listen to the science!"
+Scientific societies on climate change: “Listen to science!”
 (January 2020)

-Four major mathematical and scientific societies in Germany, including the GDCh, are demanding vigorous measures against climate change from politics and business.
-They refer to the available scientific knowledge, which requires more decisive action.
-More information in a press release.
+Four large mathematical and scientific societies in Germany, including the GDCh, are calling on politicians and business to take energetic measures against climate change.
+They point to the available scientific findings that require more decisive action.
+Further information in a press release.

 GDCh fact sheet: Climate change: Small molecules - big impact: (June 2020)

-Too much CO 2 from traffic: is electric mobility the solution?
+Too much CO 2 from traffic: Is electromobility the solution?
 (May 2019)

-A contribution to the discussion by Reinhard Zellner, offprint of the article from the Nachrichten aus der Chemie
+A contribution to the discussion by Reinhard Zellner, reprint of the article from Nachrichten aus der Chemie

 Air quality and climate - challenges for chemistry (August 2017)